 - Manual handling injuries from heavy or repetitive lifting

-The types of injury that we deal with in factory and warehouse accidents range from minor through to very serious and sometimes, even fatal.
-Accidents in this sector can have devastating impacts on a person’s ability to work, earn and live a full life.
+The types of injuries that occur in factory and warehouse accidents range from minor to very serious and sometimes, even fatal.
+Accidents in this sector can have a devastating impact on a person’s ability to work, earn and live a full life.

-There are naturally going to be inherent dangers that members of the armed forces face.
+There will naturally be inherent dangers that members of the armed forces face.
 But this does not mean that those working for the military are denied the right to a safe working environment.
 Nor does it preclude them from the possibility of claiming compensation following an accident that has resulted from negligence.

-If any member of the armed forces has suffered an injury because they were not properly trained, did not receive the right protective equipment, fell victim to faulty machinery or was involved in a military vehicle accident, they may be entitled to make a claim.
+If any member of the armed forces has suffered an injury because they were not adequately trained, did not receive the right protective equipment, fell victim to faulty machinery or was involved in a military vehicle accident, they may be entitled to make a military injury claim.

 Industrial sites pose a variety of risks to workers, especially if their employer does not observe the appropriate health and safety regulations.
-The most common causes of industrial site accidents that our solicitors deal with are in relation to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.
+The most common causes of industrial site accidents that solicitors deal with are related to faulty machines, falls from heights, vehicle accidents and being hit by falling objects.

-As well as these types of accidents, our solicitors have vast experience in processing claims for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.
+As well as these types of accidents, claims can also be made for illness and injury caused by harmful substance exposure, hearing loss, chemical burns and vibration injuries.

 Offices may seem like one of the safest environments to work in, but they are certainly not exempt when it comes to workplace accidents.
-Injuries sustained in offices can range from minor injuries to very serious, life-changing issues.
+Injuries sustained in office accidents can range from minor injuries to very serious, life-changing issues.